saucecontrol/Brotli-IIS/readme.md

 This IIS Compression Scheme plugin is free and open source, in keeping with the philosophy of Brotli itself.

 This plugin is a very thin wrapper around Google's Brotli encoding library.
-There is no license management code, no automagic configuration, no unnecessary procecessing.
+There is no license management code, no automagic configuration, no unnecessary processing.
 This plugin contains only what is absolutely necessary to cleanly integrate Google's Brotli encoder with IIS's built-in Static and Dynamic Compression Modules.

 Of course, that means you have to configure it yourself.
 But a proper HTTP compression design requires that you know what you're doing anyway, so this should not be a problem.
 If you're new to this, you may find the following links useful for learning about IIS compression and the configuration thereof.